Thermodynamic formalism and Substitutions: Proof of Theorem

 As we have seen above, it is important to detect accidents.
 We also pointed out that accidents are related to occurrences of bispecial words in the language.
 It is therefore of prime importance to study these bispecial words.
 We prove here a strong version of Theorem \ref{thm:mosse} in Theorem \ref{thm-mosse-plus}.
 This allows us to get a complete description of the set of bispecial words (see Proposition \ref{prop:bisp-form}).

 \begin{lemma} Assume that $H$ is a marked substitution.
-If $z=H(x)=SH(y)$ is an infinite word and $S$ a finite word in $\mathcal A^{*}$, then either $S$ is empty and $x=y$ or the word $z$ is ultimately periodic. \end{lemma} \begin{proof} If $S$ is the empty word, then the left marking proves the result.
+If $z=H(x)=SH(y)$ is an infinite word where $S$ a finite word in $\mathcal A^{*}$ which is a strict suffix of the image of a letter by $H$.
+Then either $S$ is empty and $x=y$ or the word $z$ is ultimately periodic. \end{lemma} \begin{proof} If $S$ is the empty word, then the left marking proves the result.
 If not, then let us denote by $t$ the length of $S$.
 Denote $x=x_1x_2\dots$ .
 The infinite word $H(x)$ can be cut by construction into words corresponding to the images of the letters by $H$, {\it i.e} $H(x)=H(x_1)H(x_2)\dots$.
 Let us do the same thing for $H(y)$.
 Since $H$ is left marked, the first letters of the image are in bijection with the alphabet, thus we can assume that $H(x_i)$ begins with $x_i$ for every integer.
-We denote by $t'=| |H(x_1)|-t|$, see the Fig. \ref{fig-retaralallumage}.
+We denote by $t'=| |H(x_1)|-t|$, see Fig. \ref{fig-retaralallumage}.

 First of all assume that $t+|H(y_1)|=|H(x_1)|+|H(x_2)|$.
 Then we have $SH(y_1)=H(x_1x_2)$, the hypothesis of right marking allows us to deduce $y_1=x_2$ and $S=H(x_1)$ which is impossible.

 Thus we can define a function $\psi$ on $\mathcal{A}^2\times[0\dots \max|H(a)|]$ by the formula